imaoca/dl166/README.md

 # dl166
-4 BIT Original CPU, it has programming space is 16 steps. it has 8 registers include program counter.
+4 BIT Original CPU. it has 16 steps programming space. it has 8 registers include program counter.
 They have 4 bit.
 Instruction set is 8bit.

 # Registers  (4 bit)
 ------------------------